 Iterate: go back to Step 1 as you join your first board.)

-Fall 2023 is already full, but let's chat so I can add you to the waitlist: https://calendly.com/khuang95i/30min
+Fall 2024 is already full, but let's chat so I can add you to the waitlist: calendly.com/climbaboard/connection-discovery-call

 Why work with me?

 In serving on two boards (American Money Management and Eagle Genomics), I have learned first-hand what it takes to be in the boardroom.
-More importantly, having co-chaired Women in Bio's
+More importantly, having co-chaired Women in Bio's Boardroom Ready program, I have seen hundreds of women successfully land their first board seat.

 As your coach, I look forward to helping you assess your own personal brand as a board candidate, activate your existing network to build awareness, and lastly increase your visibility by engaging with the alumni and advisors that I already work with.